Eric Abetz is a strong and effective advocate for his home state of Tasmania and for the Liberal values espoused by Sir Robert Menzies.

 After University, Eric worked in Hobart’s northern suburbs in a legal practice before entering into the firm Abetz, Curtis & Dutton which had 2 offices; one in Hobart and one in Kingston.

 Joining the Liberal Party in 1976, Senator Abetz became the State President in 1989, a position that he held until his appointment to the Senate on the 22nd of February, 1994 to fill a casual Senate vacancy.

-In 2001, Eric was appointed by John Howard as the Special Minister of State, a role he held until 2006 when he was appointed as the Minister for Fisheries, Forestry and Conservation and Manager of Government Business in the Senate.
+In 2001, Eric was appointed by Prime Minister Howard as the Special Minister of State, a role he held until 2006 when he was appointed as the Minister for Fisheries, Forestry and Conservation and Manager of Government Business in the Senate.

 On the election of the Abbott Government in 2013, Eric was appointed as the Leader of the Government in the Senate making him the most senior Tasmanian Minister in any Federal Government since Joseph Lyons was Prime Minister.
 In this role, Eric introduced legislation to re-establish the Australian Building and Construction Commission, to establish a Registered Organisations Commission, commenced the Trade Union Royal Commission and the Productivity Commission on Workplace Relations.
 He also oversaw the implementation of the Government’s employment programmes including jobactive and the Work for the Dole programme as well as other measures which would lay the foundation for the Government to create more than one million jobs in 5 years.

 In 2015, Eric moved to the backbench where he has been an active policy contributor, leading the charge on many policy issues including smaller government, lower taxes, lower cost of living pressures, a more robust approach on foreign affairs as well as creating more job opportunities.